AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 which is exactly the squared error, modulo some constants we don't care about.
 And getting the average by dividing by the number of data points will get us the mean squared error, MSE.
 This should also illustrate that if you don't think it's reasonable to assume your data were randomly sampled from a gaussian distribution, then you should also not think it's reasonable to use the squared error without a similar derivation.

-Okay, so, what's the justification for squaring K?
+Okay, so, what's the justification for squaring `K`?
 Let's think about this, what are the probabilities in our likelihood?
 Well, they'll be the algorithmic probabilities; the probability that a random program will output the datapoint when given our model's prediction as an input.
 The coding theorem says exactly that (within an additive constant) the Kolmogorov complexity of a program is the negative logarithm of the algorithmic probability, meaning the appropriate negative log-likelihood is exactly the sum of Ks.

 But, wait, I was looking for justification for squaring `K`.
 That's what the paper does.
 Does it say why?